deanishe/alfred-workflow/README.md

 The documentation was generated using [Sphinx][sphinx] using the [Read the Docs][rtd] theme.

+Many of the cooler ideas in Alfred-Workflow were inspired by [Alfred2-Ruby-Template][ruby-template] by Zhaocai.

+The Keychain parser was based on [Python-Keyring][python-keyring] by Jason R.
+Coombs.

 ## Contributing ##

 ### Adding a workflow to the list ###